Imprints of clustering in multiplicity fluctuations: Summary

 \section{Summary}

-In realistic heavy-ion collisions the extent light clusters, such as $N_{c}=4$ (tertahedron), $N_{c}=6$ (hexahedron), or $N_{c}=8$ (octahedron or square antiprism) can be formed in several $fm/c$ after collision.
-Clusters are the statistical correlation/association of $N_{c}$ nucleons appearing at the freeze-out stage of the collision.
-Their energy has a large uncertainty and with overwhelming probability they form one source producing secondaries at the post-freeze-out stage.
-Experimental evidence for cluster formation coming from the statistical analysis of proton cumulants and higher-order moments (skewness and kurtosis) for collisions at the beam energy scan of the Relativistic Heavy-Ion Collidier has been proposed in~\cite{Shuryak:2018lgd}.
-Many models predict that baryon-rich matter will have the first order transition line, ending in a certain critical point.
+In realistic heavy-ion collisions the extent light clusters, such as $N_{c}=4$ (tertahedron), $N_{c}=6$ (hexahedron), or $N_{c}=8$ (octahedron or square antiprism) can be formed.
+Clusters are the statistical correlation/association of $N_{c}$ nucleons appearing at the initial stage of the collision.
+Their energy has a large uncertainty and with overwhelming probability they form one source producing secondaries at the freeze-out stage.
+Experimental evidence for cluster formation coming from the statistical analysis of proton cumulants and higher-order moments (skewness and kurtosis) for collisions at the beam energy scan of RHIC has been proposed in~\cite{Shuryak:2018lgd}.
+Many models predict that baryon-rich matter will have the first order transition line, ending in a certain critical point~\cite{Stephanov1998,Stephanov1999,Koch:2001,Jeon2000,Jeon2003,Karsch:2005,Stokic:2008}.
+At the phase transition, the increase of fluctuations is expected~\cite{Stephanov1999,Karsch:2005,Baym:1989yf,Heiselberg:1991is,Blaettel:1992gu,Baym:1995cz}.
+However, the other sources of fluctuations coming from the initial stage cannot be forgotten, what at the high baryonic densities is poorly understood, so far.

-In this work we have studied nucleonic clustering at the freeze-out conditions corresponding to the baryon-rich heavy-ion collisions.
-More specifically, we have observed that both the clustering rate and the properties of the resulting clusters are very sensitive to the fluctuations of secondary produced hadrons, and suggest that detailed studies of such behaviour will be able ultimately tell us whether the QCD critical point exist or not.
+In this work we have studied nucleonic clustering at the initial conditions corresponding to the baryon-rich heavy-ion collisions.
+More specifically, we have observed that both the clustering rate and the properties of the resulting clusters are very sensitive to the fluctuations of secondary produced hadrons, and suggest that detailed studies of such behaviour will allow ultimately tell us whether the QCD critical point exist or not.
 Our analysis suggest that nucleon clusters are produced in experiment.
 The size of clusters change from $N_{c}=9$ to $N_{c}=1$ when the interaction energy ranges from tens of GeV up to a few of TeV.